ShannonNaidoo01/Develop-Azure-LogService/README.md

 ## Conclusion

 This repository provides a fully automated solution for deploying serverless log services using Azure Functions, Terraform, and GitHub Actions.
 The solution includes two functions: one for receiving log entries and storing them in Azure Table Storage, and another for retrieving the most recent log entries.
-With a complete CI/CD pipeline in GitHub Actions, the solution is ready for continuous deployment and can be easily managed with Infrastructure as Code (IaC) principles.
+With a complete CI/CD pipeline in GitHub Actions.